 Heat pumps are much less harmful to the environment than gas boilers, because they do not burn fossil fuels to generate heat, but use electricity, which can be generated from renewable sources.
 Because of this, they reduce CO2 emissions by at least 70% - and this increases to 100% if they are powered using renewable sources such as wind, solar, and hydro power.

 In fact, replacing 30% of Europe’s boilers with heat pumps would save the same amount of CO2 as removing 65 million cars from our roads.

 Heat pumps can save you money on your energy bills

 Aira offers an all-inclusive plan with a low monthly fee with all your servicing included.
-What’s more, countries across Europe have introduced incentive schemes to help people join the clean energy revolution – including the 65% EcoBonus in Italy.
+What’s more, countries across Europe have introduced incentive schemes to help people join the clean energy revolution – including the £7,500 Boiler Upgrade Scheme in England & Wales.

 Heat pumps have longer lifespans than boilers

 Heat pumps are low maintenance and have a longer lifespan than boilers.
-Aira heat pumps come with a 15-year product warranty – including parts, repairs and servicing – whereas boilers tend to only be covered for two to five years.
+Our heat pumps come with the Aira Comfort Guarantee, a 10 Year Performance Guarantee and a 10 Year Product & Service Warranty – necessary servicing, repairs and maintenance – whereas boilers tend to only be covered for two to five years.

 By investing in a heat pump, not only do you benefit from its energy efficiency and environmental advantages, but you also enjoy the peace of mind that comes with a longer-lasting heating system, saving you money in the long run.